Chanisavail Checks if some of those asked stations are available.

 Limit incoming calls using DEVICE_STATE and also Asterisk 1.6

-To limit In-Coming simultaneous calls into the peer, strive DEVICE_STATE.
+To limit In-Coming simultaneous calls into the peer, strive for DEVICE_STATE.